cardstack/trezor-cli-wallet-provider/README.md

 ```
 If the trezor is locked, it will first prompt you to enter your pin using the procedure described above.

+Here is a little video demo of the provider in action: https://www.loom.com/share/364c1321eadf488aaf767ad008365e44

 ## Additional Considerations
 Do note that this web3 provider does not seem to work with the OpenZeppelin CLI (if someone can figure
 out why, I'd love to get a PR).
 So if you'd like to use upgradeable contracts, I's suggest using